 Instructions: Key Points

-- You should type your responses into the pdf form using the free Adobe Acrobat Reader software.
-Not only is it easier for evaluators to read a typewritten form, it makes it easier for you to make corrections, if you have to.
+- You should type your responses into the pdf form using the free Adobe Acrobat Reader software or your internet browser.
+Typing makes it easier to read and easier to make corrections, if you have to.
 If you fill in the form by hand, use a black pen and write in all capital letters.

 *When typing, do NOT write in all capital letters!